janosh/blog/readme.md

     yarn
     ```

 3. Start the dev server.
+This may take a while on initial compilation since the site uses quite a lot of images which Gatsby creates thumbnails of and then caches.

     ```sh
     gatsby develop